 - Hearing with the Appellate Division: If the ALJ denies your claim, you can continue to appeal and request a hearing with the Appellate Division of the SBWC.
 According to the C.G.A. §34-9-103, you have 20 days after the ALJ’s decision to request this hearing.
 During this stage, the board members of the Appellate Division will review your case and the hearing with the ALJ, then decide whether they agree or disagree with the ALJ’s decision.

 - Hearing with the Georgia Superior Court: If the Appellate Division agrees with the ALJ and denies your claim, you have 20 days to appeal their decision to the Georgia Superior Court, per Board Rule 103.
 This higher court will review records of previous hearings, briefs, and oral arguments about your case.

 - Hearing with the Georgia Court of Appeals: If the Georgia Superior Court denies your claim, you have 20 days to appeal their decision to the Georgia Court of Appeals, per C.G.A. §34-9-105.
 This is the final stage of the appeals process, so any decision made here is final.

 Between these stages, it may take time to schedule dates to present oral arguments.
 Our legal team can describe how long this process might take when necessary and keep you updated on your case’s progress.

 You May Have Legal Options to File a Lawsuit About Your Work-Related Injury

-One question you might have is whether or not you are allowed to sue your employer for a work-related injury.
+One question you might have is whether or not you are allowed to sue your employer for injuries sustained in a workplace accident.
 To put it simply, no. Employers purchase workers’ compensation insurance for this specific reason—to not get sued by employees—so this is your only option for compensation from them.